Tango Progressive Link

 Head change finishes when the action finishes.
 (It shouldn't be that leg/feet finished and then head changes.)

 The figure has solid, sharp feeling, not soft.
+It is more of an "upward" action with body projecting upward.

 Actions are in hips, nothing should affect top shoulder line, arm relaxed, no increased tension.
 Even when doing with full power, arms should not be involved.